 Cycle to Farm Ride

 Cycle to Farm is a popular series of organized group road bike ride in the Black Mountain area that encourages and promotes local food, local farms and agritourism by bicycle in the South.
 In 2014, rides are offered in 2 locations near Asheville: Black Mountain July 19 and Sandy Mush is October 11.
 Riders experience a beautiful but challenging metric century route (62 miles), enjoy tasty food samples at "Farm Stops" hosted by local farms, and purchase products at each Farm.
-Cycle to Farm staff collect the purchases and transport them by vehicle back to the Start/Finish, where riders return for a farm-to-table meal with the community at the Fabulous After Party.
-Cycle to Farm has a non-profit partner which receives most of the net profits of the event.
-Go to their Web site.
+See our Cycle to Farm Guide.